DATA ENGINEERING2025-09-13⏱️ 6 min read

 • Atypical browsing behavior

-Example: A customer who typically spends $50 suddenly making a $5,000 purchase.
+Example: A customer who typically spends $50 suddenly makes a $5,000 purchase.

 Inventory Management